MonoTech01/Linux/LinuxServer_Lab_1.md

 ![LinuxIP](Images/Linuxlab_24.png)

 - Verify with Alice's new pasword -> It worked!
+(New Password: Hi123)

 ![LinuxIP](Images/Linuxlab_20.png)